HDFC Bank Ltd Directors Report.

 Directors and Key Managerial Personnel

-In compliance with Section 152 of the Companies Act, 2013, Mr. Srikanth Nadhamuni will retire by rotation at the ensuing Annual General Meeting and is eligible for re-appointment.
+In compliance with Section 152 of the Companies Act, 2013, Mr. Kaizad Bharucha will retire by rotation at the ensuing Annual General Meeting and is eligible for re-appointment.
+A resolution seeking shareholders approval for his re-appointment forms a part of the Notice of this AGM.
+A brief profile is furnished in the report on Corporate Governance for the information of shareholders.

-During the year, Mr. Partho Datta and Mr. Bobby Parikh ceased to be Directors of the Bank from close of business hours on September 29, 2018 and January 26, 2019 respectively, on completing the maximum permitted tenure of eight years as per Banking Regulation Act, 1949.
-Your Directors place on record their sincere appreciation for the contribution made by Mr. Partho Datta and Mr. Bobby Parikh during their tenure with the Bank and wishes them well in their future endeavors.
+During the year, Mr. Keki Mistry ceased to be Director of the Bank from close of business hours on January 18, 2020, on completing the maximum permitted tenure of eight years as per Banking Regulation Act, 1949.
+Your Directors place on record their sincere appreciation of the contribution made by Mr. Keki Mistry during his tenure with the Bank and wishes him well in future endeavors.

 Particulars of Employees